 - 2.6 cm high, rising to a fin 5 cm tall;

 - The paddle is deep in the loaf, but a small loaf rises and springs to a height of 7.5 cm or more, and clears the paddle;

-I got a Zojirushi Virtuoso 2 lb. machine in 2020. (it is similiar to other Zojirushi post-2016 2 lb. machines – Virtuoso Plus, Home Bakery Supreme).
-I began with medium loaves:
+- 2 lb. large pan (similar to other Zojirushi 2 lb. machines – Virtuoso Plus, Home Bakery Supreme)